-Of its 6 water reclamation plants, 3 are equipped to treat wastewater to meet state standards for non-potable water for irrigation.
+CVWD treats wastewater at 3 different plants to meet state standards for non-potable water for irrigation.
 Every gallon of recycled water used for outdoor irrigation saves precious groundwater for potable use by domestic customers.

 Scrape hardened grease into the trash can, not into a sink drain or garbage disposal.
 Grease is a common byproduct of cooking with meat fats, oil, butter, margarine, lard, and shortening.
-When it enters a home or business’s plumbing system, it winds up sticking to the inside of sewer pipes, causing costly damage.
+When it enters a home or business’s plumbing system, it sticks to the inside of sewer pipes, causing costly damage.
 Home garbage disposals do not keep grease out of the plumbing system.